 BIU performs instruction fetch and queueing, operand fetch, DATA read and write address relocation and basic bus control.
-By using instruction pre-fetch while waiting for decording and execution of instruction the CPU's performance is increased.
-Up to a 6-byte instruction stream can be queued.
+Instruction pre-fetch is performed while waiting for decording and execution of instructions.
+Thus, the CPU's performance is increased.
+Up to 6-bytes of instruction stream can be queued.

-The EU receives pre-fetched instructions from the BIU queue, decodes and executes the instructions and provides an un-relocated operand address to the BIU.
+The EU receives pre-fetched instructions from the BIU queue, decodes and executes the instructions, and provides the un-relocated operand address to BIU.

-The MSM80C86 has a 20-bit address to memory.
+The MSM80C86A has a 20-bit address to memory.
 Each address has an 8-bit data width.
-Memory is organized 00000H to FFFFFH and is logically divided into four segments: code, data, extra data and stack segment.
-Each segment contains up to 64 Kbytes and locates on 16-byte boundaries.
+Memory is organized 00000H to FFFFH and is logicaly divided into four segments: code, data, extra data and stack segment.
+Each segment contains up to 64 Kbytes and locates on a 16-byte boundary.
+(Fig. 3a)

-All memory references are made relative to a segment register according to a select rule.
-A word operand can be located on an even or odd address boundary.
+All memory references are made relative to the segment register which functions in accordance with a select rule.
+Word operands can be located on even or odd address boundary.

-BIU automatically performs the proper number of memory accesses.
-Memory consists of even address and odd addresses.
-Byte data of even address is transferred on $D_0 - D_7$ and byte data of add address is transferred on $D_8 - D{15}$ .
+The BIU automatically performs the proper number of memory accesses.
+Memory consists of an even address and an odd address.
+Byte data of even address is transfered on the D0 - D7 and byte data of odd address is transfered on the D8 - D15.

-The CPU provides two enable signals, BHE and A0, to access either an odd address, even address or both:
+.
+The CPU prevides two enable signals BHE and A0 to access either an odd address, even address or both:

-Memory location FFFF0H is the start address after reset, and 00000H through 003FFH are reserved for an interrupt pointer, 256 types interrupt pointers are available.
+Memory location FFF0H is the start address after reset, and 00000H through 003FFH are reserved as an interrupt pointer, where there are 256 types of interrupt pointers.

-Each interrupt type has a 4-byte pointer element consisting of a 16-bit segment address and a 16-bit off-set address.
+Each interrupt type has a 4-byte pointer element consisting of a 16-bit segment address and a 16-bit offset address.